-Interestingly, the iPhone 7 Plus comes wth 3 GB of RAM compared to 2 GB in the smaller option.
-Not that stutters and lag have ever really been a problem with the iPhone, but if you simply must have the better specs then you’re going to want the iPhone 7 Plus.
+Interestingly, the iPhone 7 Plus comes with 3 GB of RAM compared to 2 GB in the smaller option.
+Not that stutters and lag have ever really been a problem with the iPhone, but for better specs then you’re going to want the iPhone 7 Plus.

 Both new iPhones have a wider aperture than the iPhone 6s (f/1.8 on the main camera, f/2.8 on the zoom lens and f/2.2 on the front-facing camera), have added two LEDs to offer a total of four, added a Flicker Sensor for artificial lighting, gained a new image signal processor.

 This year the smaller iPhone gets optical image stabilization along with the Plus variant and both new iPhones have increased the front-facing megapixel count from 5 MP to 7 MP.
 But let’s compare the 7 and 7 Plus.
 What will you miss out on if you don’t go for the iPhone 7 Plus?
 Well, that extra 56 mm f/2.8 zoom lens, that’s what.